-With a master's in Natural Sciences David advises on the technical aspects of a wide range of patent matters.
+With a first class master's degree in Natural Sciences David advises on the technical aspects of a wide range of patent and other intellectual property matters.

-David also has experience in high tech patent disputes in a range of fields.
+David has experience in high tech patent disputes in a range of fields, including semiconductors and telecoms, as well as in the pharmaceutical, diagnostics and healthcare sectors.
 He takes a particular interest in disputes around fair, reasonable and non-discriminatory (FRAND) licensing and has written a number of articles in this area.

 David's experience includes advising:

-- Ariosa on a patent dispute concerning its Harmony® non-invasive prenatal genetic test, including validity and infringement proceedings and a subsequent declaration of non-infringement
+- Ariosa on a patent dispute concerning its Harmony® non-invasive prenatal genetic test, including validity and infringement proceedings in the UK High Court and a subsequent declaration of non-infringement

 - Sanofi in UK High Court litigation relating to its leading treatment for multiple sclerosis, Aubagio®

-- a global pharmaceutical company on multi-jurisdictional coordination
+- A number of global pharmaceutical companies on multi-jurisdictional coordination

 David graduated from University College London with a first class master's degree in Natural Sciences, with a focus on physics and chemistry.
 In 2020 he was awarded a distinction in the Postgraduate Diploma in Intellectual Property Law and Practice from Oxford University.

 David is admitted as a solicitor in England & Wales and is a solicitor advocate with rights of audience in all civil proceedings in the UK.
-He is also admitted as a solicitor in Ireland.
+He is also admitted in California.